FancyGrid/awesome-grid/README.md

 * [FancyGrid](http://fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 There is a big form module.
 It supports major javascript frameworks:
-Angular, jQuery, React, VueJs, Web Components.
+Vanilla JS, React, VueJs, jQuery.
 * [FG-Grid](https://fg-grid.com) - New FancyGrid version.
 Designed on Vanilla JS, supports TypeScript and React.
 * [Grid.js](http://gridjs.io/) - Table plugin written in TypeScript.
 It has integrations with React, Vue, Angular and jQuery.
 It extends native HTML table.
 It does not provide many modern Enterprise grid features.